PaulBouchier/can_finder/aider_find_cans.md

     - Call 'rotateScan' and pass it 'canScanRot' as input and a reference to a new sensor_msgs/msg/LaserScan message called 'canScan' which is its output
     - Publish 'canScan' to the '/can_scan' topic
+    - Call the 'transformCanPoses' method defined below, passing a reference to the foundCans message. 'transformCanPoses' will modify each can pose by transforming it from the laser frame to the map frame.
     - Publish the foundCans message to the '/can_positions' topic
 ```